Pass the 2015 ICC B2 Commercial Building Inspector Exam!

 Refresh your 2015 IBC code knowledge and familiarize yourself with the Concrete Manual: Based on the 2015 IBC and ACI 318-14.
 Successfully pass your 2015 ICC B2 Commercial Building Inspector Exam without leaving the comfort of your home or office.
-Our comprehensive interactive Commercial Building Inspector exam preparation program is your best, most affordable path to guarantee ICC B2 certification!
+Our comprehensive interactive exam preparation program is your best, most affordable path to guarantee ICC B2 certification!

 Get your 2015 ICC B2 Commercial Building Inspector Certification.
-We provide the study materials required to PASS THE 2015 ICC B2 EXAM.
+We provide the study materials (excluding codebooks) required to PASS THE B2 EXAM.
 Our 100% money-back guarantee backs this course.

 STUDY our “Navigating the 2015 IBC: A Code Primer – For ICC B2 Commercial Building Inspectors”.
 This eManual will familiarize you with the code’s structure within the 35 chapters of the 2015 IBC.
 ICC International Building Code.

-PRACTICE utilizing our “Online Study Center,” providing over 1000 practice questions.
+PRACTICE utilizing our “Online Exam Center,” providing over 1100 practice questions.
 Study-specific questions and answers and take timed simulated practice exams.

 The course includes:

 - eManual (Navigating the 2015 IBC.
 A Code Primer – For ICC B2 Commercial Building Inspector exam)